gongotar/partner-xor/README.md

-make            # compiles the shared library providing the combined C/R make install    # install the library (default /usr/local) make test       # compiles the test application with the combined library make run        # runs a test with the heat-simulator application
+make            # compiles the shared library providing the combined C/R make install    # install the library (default /usr/local) make test       # compiles the test application with the combined library make slurm_run  # runs a test with the heat-simulator application using SLURM
 ```
 ## Configure the install prefix
 To configure the install path the make command can be configured with the ```PREFIX``` and ```DESTDIR``` variables: